JH-9131822/GT_Assignment/README.md

 - Open Window's Command Prompt
 - Navigate to the directory where you saved the code
 - Open the "assignment" directory
-- Enter the command: "py main.py" to run the application
+- Enter the command: "py setupdb.py" to run the setup script

 **Step 7: Launch the Python Application**
 - Open Window's Command Prompt